 <YOUR PHONE> <YOUR EMAIL>

-www.brakesforbreasts.org
+www.brakesforbreasts.com

 FDA Clears Path for Breast Cancer Vaccine

-With the help of The Independent Auto Repair Industry and $1,000,000
+With the help of $1million, raised by the auto repair industry

-How does auto repair play a part in this landmark event?
-In October, <SHOP NAME> in <CITY STATE> will join hundreds of Independent Auto Repair Shops across the US and Canada to raise funds for breast cancer vaccine research as part of the Brakes for Breast fundraiser.
+<INSERT TODAY’S DATE> - In October, <SHOP NAME> in <CITY STATE> will join hundreds of Independent Auto Repair Shops across the US and Canada to raise funds for breast cancer vaccine research as part of the Brakes for Breast fundraiser.

-As part of the fundraiser, the auto repair facilities are giving away FREE (quality) brake pads or shoes.
-The customer simply pays the labor and any other ancillary parts necessary to complete the brake job and the shops then donate 10% of the brake job directly to Dr. Vincent Tuohy & the Cleveland Clinic Breast Cancer Vaccine Research Fund.
+As part of the fundraiser, participating auto repair facilities will give away FREE (quality) brake pads or shoes.
+The customer simply pays the labor and any other ancillary parts necessary to complete the brake job, and the shops then donate 10% of the brake job directly to Dr. Vincent Tuohy & the Cleveland Clinic Breast Cancer Vaccine Research Fund.

-The ‘Brakes for Breasts’ fundraising efforts started with 5 automotive repair shops in the Cleveland, Ohio area that raised $10,000 in 2011 and has now evolved to incorporate hundreds of shops in the United States and Canada that have collectively raised over $1million since inception! ’Brakes for Breasts’ has become the largest third-party fundraising entity at the Cleveland Clinic.
+‘Brakes for Breasts’ fundraising efforts started in 2011 with 5 automotive repair shops in the Cleveland, Ohio area that raised $10,000 and has now evolved to incorporate hundreds of shops in the United States and Canada.
+Since then, these shops have collectively raised over $1million, making ’Brakes for Breasts’ the largest third-party fundraising entity at the Cleveland Clinic.
 More importantly, ‘Brakes for Breasts’ has become an integral partner of the effort to develop the first vaccine designed to prevent triple negative breast cancer, the most aggressive and lethal form of this disease.

-2011 Our 1st year - 5 shops in Ohio raised $10,000.00 2012 Our 2nd year - 27 shops in 17 states raised $32,848.00 2013 Our 3rd year - 66 independent auto repair shops in 27 states raised $66,499.00

-2014 Our 4th year – 143 independent auto repair shops in 29 states raised $115,236.53

-2015 Our 5th year – 174 independent auto repair shops in 32 states raised $141,868.00

-2016 Our 6th year - 131 independent auto repair shops in 35 states $125,867.37

-2017 Our 7th year - 114 independent auto repair shops in 34 states raised $114,389.20

-2018 Our 8th year – 138 independent auto repair shops in 34 states and 2 countries raised $141,061.80

-2019 Our 9th year – 141 independent auto repair shops in 38 states and 2 countries raised $194,160.04

-2020 Our 10th year – 183 independent auto repair shops in 35 states and 2 countries raised $250,102.79

-To date donation total is $1,192,034.62
+To date donation total is $1,192,034.62 For a year-by-year breakdown visit BrakesforBreasts.com

-Brakes For Breasts is different from any other breast cancer campaign:
+Brakes for Breasts is different from any other breast cancer campaign:

 Dr. Tuohy and his team of researchers at the Cleveland Clinic has actually created a vaccine that has proved effective in laboratory animals in actually preventing breast cancer.